Job Chapter 7

 Job 7:13 “When I say, My bed shall comfort me, my couch shall ease my complaint;”

-When he thought within himself that he would lie down upon his bed and try if he could get a little sleep, which might comfort and refresh him, and which he promised himself he should obtain by this means.
-As he had formerly had an experience of.
+When he thought within himself that he would lie down upon his bed and try to get a little sleep, which might comfort and refresh him, and which he promised himself he should obtain by this means.
+As he had formerly experienced.

 “My couch shall ease my complaint”: He concluded, that by lying down upon his couch, and falling asleep, it would give some ease of body and mind.
 That his body would, at least, for some time be free from pain, and his mind composed and should cease from complaining for a while.
 Which interval would be a relief to him, and of considerable service.